Read Judith Butler with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: gender performativity: identities are produced through repeated norms rather than simply expressed from an untouched inner essence.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Performativity is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Performativity is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between Judith Butler and a philosophically serious interlocutor probing the structure of the view.